Comcast: NBCUniversal

-NBCUniversal logo since January 27, 2011.
+NBCUniversal logo since January 5, 2026.

 Media outlets began reporting on October 1, 2009, that Comcast was in talks to buy NBC Universal.
 Comcast denied the rumors at first, while NBC would not comment on them.
 However, CNBC itself reported on October 1 that General Electric was considering spinning NBC Universal off into a separate company that would merge the NBC television network and its cable properties such as USA Network, Syfy and MSNBC, as well as Universal Pictures, with Comcast's content assets.
 GE would maintain 49% control of the new company, while Comcast owned 51%.
-Vivendi, which owns 20%, would have to sell its stake to GE.
+Vivendi, which owned 20%, would have to sell its stake to GE.
 It was reported that under the current deal with GE that it would happen in November or December.
 It was also reported that Time Warner would be interested in placing a bid, until CEO Jeffrey L. Bewkes directly denied interest, leaving Comcast the sole bidder.
 On November 1, 2009, The New York Times reported Comcast had moved closer to a deal to purchase NBC Universal and that a formal announcement could be made sometime the following week.

 Logo used from January 1, 2013, to January 10, 2024.

 Following a tentative agreement on December 1, the parties announced that Comcast would buy a controlling 51% stake in NBC Universal, including Universal Pictures, for $6.5 billion in cash and $7.3 billion in programming on December 3.
 GE would take over the remaining 49% stake in NBC Universal, using $5.8 billion to buy out Vivendi's 20% minority stake in NBC Universal.
 On January 18, 2011, the FCC approved the deal by a vote of 4 to 1.
 The transaction was completed on January 28, 2011.
 In December 2012, Comcast adopted a new corporate logo, which incorporates NBC's peacock logo to signify its ownership of the broadcaster.
 On February 12, 2013, Comcast announced that it would acquire the remaining 49% of General Electric's interest in NBCUniversal, in a deal valued at approximately $16.7 billion.
 The acquisition was completed on March 19, 2013.

 Comcast reported that third-quarter net profits in 2020 fell 37% to $2.02 billion from $3.22 billion the previous year, in part due to the limited capacity measures for the COVID-19 pandemic at theme parks like Universal Studios and movie theaters, with revenues falling 4.8%.
-With their theme park in California being closed since March 2020 and limited capacity at locations in Florida and Japan, the company was prompted to lay off a number of their employees; revenue for their theme park locations fell 81% to $311 million from $1.63 billion in 2019.
+With its theme park in California being closed since March 2020 and limited capacity at locations in Florida and Japan, the company was prompted to lay off a number of its employees; revenue for its theme park locations fell 81% to $311 million from $1.63 billion in 2019.
 In 2024, Comcast signed a deal with Starlink to provide satellite-based connectivity to business customers in regions with limited network access.